Komrod/web-servo/README.md

 ## TODO

-- Change a config parameter from script
-- Change mime type of output page in a script
 - Get additional informations about the uploaded files
 - Tutorial to set up a server from scratch
 - Tutorial to script, get POST data and uploaded files